 Implementation involves selecting accessible platforms, writing clear questions, providing accommodations, and training staff on inclusive practices.
 Regular monitoring helps identify and address ongoing accessibility challenges.

-FAQs about accessible one-way video interviews
+FAQs about accessible candidate screening

 Many accessibility improvements cost nothing to implement, such as writing clearer instructions and allowing flexible timing.
 Focus on high-impact changes first, then gradually add more features.